Waterston Desert Writing Prize Submission Deadline

 10:00 am - 12:00 pm

 It’s time for a playdate at our brand-new E. L. Wiegand Ponderosa Playscape!
 The new play area, made possible by the E. L. Wiegand Foundation and the Visit Bend Sustainability Fund, features jumbo-sized elements of the ponderosa pine lifecycle, from pine needle bundles to a critter-ladened giant pinecone.
-Celebrate this fun new addition to the (more…)
+Celebrate this fun new addition to (more…)

 Indigenous Speaker Series – Mino-Bimaadiziwin: The Good Life